-Objective Actions Expand and support culturally responsive and locally relevant professional learning opportunities and nurture leadership around learning on the land and sustainability.
+Objective Action Expand and support culturally responsive and locally relevant professional learning opportunities and nurture leadership around learning on the land and sustainability.
 Create and expand communities of practice through opportunities such as local land-based community partnerships.
 Develop a professional learning series for students and staff that promote an understanding of Lekwungen history, territory and contemporary matters and the important relationship to the land.
 Create learning environments that recognize the unique identity, heritage, and traditional practices of the Songhees and Esquimalt Nations. • Develop a list of recommended open-ended resources to support the BC curriculum, to integrate First Peoples Principles of Learning, authentic Indigenous resources, and diverse learning experiences including land-based education and traditional ecological knowledge with a focus on Lekwungen and Coast Salish culture from Kindergarten through Grade 12.
 Identify innovative means and additional opportunities to enhance and inspire student engagement with locally relevant sustainability.
 Honour diverse student voices with particular attention to Indigenous Ways of Being to directly inform further action.
 Engage school-based sustainability teams to lead sustainability initiatives, including climate resiliency in their school learning community.
 Identify additional opportunities to inspire student engagement with sustainability learning, experiences, and practices.
 Support the development of programs, including Board Authority Authorized (BAA) courses, that have a curricular focus on land-based education, traditional ecological knowledge and sustainability.
 Identify and advocate for fully funded sustainable development of School District Facilities and school grounds resilient to climate change.
 Send letters to the Ministry of Education and Child Care requesting funding to support additional GHG reducing projects.
 Send letters to the Ministry of Education and Child Care requesting funding to purchase new high efficiency condensing boilers.
 Send letters to the Ministry of Education and Child Care requesting funding to support additional window and roofing upgrades/repairs.
 Send letters to the Ministry of Education and Child Care requesting funding to support additional window and roofing upgrades/repairs.
+Send letters to the Ministry of Education and Child Care requesting funding to support additional photovoltaic generation systems.
+Send letters to the Ministry of Education and Child Care requesting funding to support additional photovoltaic generation systems.
 Send letters to the Ministry of Education and Child Care requesting funding to support additional photovoltaic generation systems.
 Send letters to the Ministry of Education and Child Care requesting funding to support NetZero Ready buildings.
 Continue to develop and advocate programs that create behavioural change, awareness, and accountability to promote a positive culture shift towards eco-friendly habits across the district and to help plan for a climate ready future.